TereBts/alura/README.md

             - Clicking the social media links  opens the corresponding website in a new tab.

             - Hovering on the social media links triggers a hover effect and alters the color of the link.

+    - Home Page

+        - **Call to Action Buttons**

+                - Hovering on the call to action buttons triggers a hover effect and highlights the button.

+                - Clicking on the call to action button takes the user to the invest page.

+        - **Carousel**

+                - Hovering on the carousel arrow navigation triggers a hover effect and darkens the arrow color.

+                - Clicking the left and right arrows moves the carousel to the next or previous slides.

+        - **Partners Logos**

+                - Hovering over the partner's logos triggers a hover effect that highlight the icons.

+                - Clicking on the partner's logos opens the corresponding website in a new tab.

+        - **Blog Buttons**

+                - Hovering on the "Read More" buttons triggers a hover effect that highlights the button.

+                - Clicking on the "Read More" buttons takes the user to the blog page.

+    - Invest Page

+        - **Apply Now Button**
+               - Hovering on the "Apply Now" button triggers a hover effect that highlights the button.

+                - Clicking on the "Apply Now" button takes the user to the Sign Up page.

+    - Sign Up Page

+        - **Sign Up Form**

+            - When filling out the sign up form, the customer is required to complete all fields before submitting.

+            - Hovering over the "Apply" button will trigger hover effect, highlighting the button.

+    - Success Page

+        - **Home Button**

+            - Hovering on the "Home" button triggers a hover effect that highlights the button.

+            - Clicking on the "Home" button takes the user back to the home page.